Salisbury City F.C. (1905): Colours

 The club wore black and white striped shirts and blue knickers.

 Ground

 The club originally played at Victoria Park, which was owned by the city council, and which required advance permission for use.
 In 1933 the club agreed to buy the Free Churches Sports Ground in Britford Lane, at a cost of £1,300.
-However the plans failed to materialize, and the club instead rented a ground for 24 years (at £20 per annum) off the Stratford Road.
+However the plans failed to materialise and the club instead rented a ground for 24 years (at £20 per annum) off the Stratford Road.

+Local rivalries

+Salisbury City had a number of local rivals, most notably Salisbury Corinthians who played in the Hampshire League from 1924 until their demise in 1949.
+The two clubs frequently met eachother in the FA Cup with the games generating much local interest.